Six arguments against the Resurrection refuted.

 “Jesus had a twin brother who looked like him and pretended to be the Messiah after the resurrection.”

-Although this is possible, the odds of this is improbable that someone would attempt such a stunt and subject himself to the torture and flogging associated with the name Jesus during that period.
+While this is possible, it is unlikely that someone would attempt such a stunt and subject himself to the torture and flogging associated with the name Jesus during that time.

 ARGUMENT 6